-A twenty-foot length of string was stretched between trees.
-Pieces of glass—-usually soda bottles, were pulverized in a rock basin—with tools resembling mortar and pestle.
-The powdered glass was mixed with "caa,” which was a glue made from dried fish and the milky sap from rubber trees.
+A 20-foot length of string was stretched between trees.
+Pieces of glass—usually soda bottles, were pulverized in a rock basin—with tools resembling mortar and pestle.
+The powdered glass was mixed with "caa," a glue made from dried fish and the milky sap from rubber trees.
 The glass "poultice" was smeared along the string and allowed to dry.
-The resulting twenty feet of glass-coated string became the leader line for the kite.
+The resulting 20 feet of glass-coated string became the leader line for the kite.
 The cutting action was achieved by a quick jerk of the string when two kites crossed.

-In time, Bobby and I got better at kite fighting and eventually the Indonesians respected us as equals.
+In time, Bobby and I got better at kite fighting, and eventually the Indonesians respected us as equals.
 But we had a secret weapon.
 We invented a superior glass string using our fathers' empty whiskey bottles.
-The brown shards were thin and razor-sharp and the resulting string was treacherous.
+The brown shards were thin and razor-sharp and the resulting string treacherous.
 The Indonesians knew our string was different because of its color.
 A couple of times we caught them spying on our string-making operation and chased them away.
 We never shared the technology.
-Bobby once acknowledged he probably inherited a little "Yankee—-Ingenuity" from me.
-It bothered me the way he said it—-both words separated by a long pause.
+Bobby once acknowledged he probably inherited a little "Yankee Ingenuity" from me.
+It bothered me the way he said it—both words separated by a long pause.
 Somehow the word Yankee, when said alone, sounded more like a curse than a compliment.

 I told Bobby about a chocolate experience on board ship the time my father and I sailed from Hawaii to the Philippine Islands on a freighter.

 "I never told him," I said.
 "I didn't need any lectures just then.
 I just needed something to settle my stomach.
 It swelled and hurt like the time my friend Terry Weeks dared me to eat a double-handful of green plums.
 But that night at dinner Dad noticed I didn't eat.
-I told him I was seasick but I don't think he believed me.
-We were already forty days out to sea and all the early "sea-legs" sickness had long since passed."
+I told him I was seasick, but I don't think he believed me.
+We were already 40 days out to sea, and all the early "sea-legs" sickness had long since passed."

-When Bobby was rolling around laughing I noticed his really rotten teeth—-looking a bit like rows of little brown acorn shells.
+When Bobby was rolling around laughing, I noticed his really rotten teeth—looking a bit like rows of little brown acorn shells.
 I remembered my grandmother's warning about chocolate—about its being the worst thing in the world for teeth.
-But she also told me that if I lied my nose would grow—-and it didn't.
-There was hope that Bobby's teeth were all crumbly because of something else—hopefully broccoli.
+But she also told me that if I lied, my nose would grow—and it didn't.
+There was hope Bobby's teeth were all crumbly because of something else—hopefully broccoli.

 It was a boring Sunday morning.
-The pilots and their wives had repented on our veranda, and had vanished to wherever they went after church.
+The pilots and their wives had repented on our veranda and vanished to wherever they went after church.
 Bobby and I decided to ride south to the little town of Sembulan.
 On the way home we decided on a wager.
-There were two roads back, one through the rubber forests, and another that wound along the rice paddies.
+There were two roads back, one through the rubber forests and another winding along the rice paddies.
 The bet was who would arrive at my gate first, and the loser would give up his fighting kite as a prize.
 On the count of three we took off on our separate routes.
 I felt a decided advantage since my bicycle had three speeds instead of two.
 And Bobby looked milky white that day—sniffling and rubbing his red bulbous nose on his sleeve.

 There was noise in the gravel driveway.
 I looked up and saw Bobby getting off his bicycle.
-He turned and faced the gate—-expecting me to come up the driveway any second.
-He was sure that he beat me home.
+He turned and faced the gate—expecting me to come up the driveway any second.
+He was sure he had beaten me home.
 Bobby sat on the grass for about ten minutes, picking up bits of gravel and tossing them at the gong.
 He kept looking at his watch.
-Then, as if late for something, he left—-looking back over his shoulder twice as he made his way back down the driveway to the gate.
+Then, as if late for something, he left—looking back over his shoulder twice as he made his way back down the driveway to the gate.

 Bobby had been gone about five minutes when two Jeeps crackled their way up the driveway and stopped at the front walk.
-One Jeep driver was my father—-the other man I didn't know.
+One Jeep driver was my father—the other man I didn't know.
 They walked right to the hedges and took my bicycle out of hiding.
-I saw them looking at the front fender and gritted my teeth so hard I thought one cracked.
+I saw them looking at the front fender, and I gritted my teeth so hard, I thought one cracked.
 My father rubbed his fingers together after scraping off what I knew to be blood from the bicycle.
 Then he wiped his hands on his khaki pants in a way that reminded me of the disgust he held for excess grease on the brake gear of his airplanes.